open/close all folders

 - Badass: Her psionic skills give her far greater control over Jake's body than he has himself, making her an excellent combatant in even his untrained body.
 And through taxing, she can still use psionic attacks.

 - He Knows Too Much: Why Ulrezaj wants her dead.

-- Last Of Her Kind: Ulrezaj's efforts to wipe out the preservers have been effective, and she believes she may be one of the last left.
-Stacraft II revealed at least three others, though in captivity at the time.
+- Last of His Kind: Ulrezaj's efforts to wipe out the preservers have been effective, and she believes she may be one of the last left.
+Stacraft II revealed at least three others, though in captivity at the time, also remain.

 - Remember the New Guy: Side-stepped — while she was accompanying Tassadar's forces during the time of the base game, she isn't mentioned in novelizations of that time.
 This is explained by Tassadar fearing for her safety and so ordering her to stay aboard his ship while he had his adventures on the surface.

 Rosemary "RM" DahlA beautiful mercenary assigned to guard Jake and his men, when Jake and Zamara went rogue RM was rescued to come with them for her surivival skills.
 Though her loyalties to them are shaky at first, they grow stronger over the course of the trilogy.

 - Fire-Forged Friends: With Jake, though with a lot of Ship Tease.

 - Hazy Feel Turn: Her loyalties to Jake waver back and forth, especially in the first book, but she never outright betrays him after they end up working together.

 - Ms. Fanservice: Particularly in the first book.
 Take a shot every time her physical appearance is described, take two for "Cupid's bow lips", the most recurring one.

 - Pint-Sized Powerhouse: She's very short, but a total badass.